Should You Accept an Unpaid Internship to Start Your Career?

 For example, I was given the title, associate producer, on a project that I didn't get paid for, but put a lot of work into.

-Now I can use the directors I worked with
+Now I can use the directors I worked with as references, the project I worked on as a sample and start applying for paying jobs.

 How'd I get the gig?
 I just showed up at their office and said, "I like your work, how can I help?"